 Daniel Mullins – Chair of Governors

 I am a foundation governor having held this role for a number of years and was appointed as Chair of Governors at St Mary and St Giles C of E School in February 2019.
-With the support from the newly appointed Vice Chair, Naomi Sumpter I lead the governing body with a clear focus on scrutinising performance and implementing positive change due to recent events and Ofsted inspection.
-I’ve been married for 16 yrs and have two children - one has previously passed through SMSG and is now in year 8 at Radcliffe School and the youngest is moving up to year 3 in September 2019.
+I lead the governing body with a clear focus on scrutinising performance and implementing positive change due to recent events and Ofsted inspection.
+I’ve been married for 16 yrs and have two children - one has previously passed through SMSG and is now in year 8 at Radcliffe School and the youngest is moving up to year 4 in September 2020.
 I’m a Stony Stratford resident and grew up in the Town.
 I am an active member of the St Mary and St Giles Church community.

 In my professional career I manage and lead the strategic direction of a civil engineering company to ensure we deliver financial stability, client satisfaction and ensure operations are delivered to all HSE standards and required performance.
 I’m experienced in project and change management, strategy and policy delivery, business change, finance and risk management as well as a key focus on performance management.